 - Event Chronology in OUC’s Computer Aided-Dispatch (CAD) system

-When an event is determined by OUC to require police, fire or medial emergency response from the Metropolitan Police Department (MPD) or the Fire and Emergency Medical Services Agency (FEMS), an audio recording of the dispatching over the radio system is created.
+When an event is determined by OUC to require police, fire, or medical emergency response from the Metropolitan Police Department (MPD) or the Fire and Emergency Medical Services Agency (FEMS), an audio recording of the dispatching over the radio system is created.
 Dispatching occurs on the main MPD and FEMS radio channels.
-Non-dispatching MPD and FEMS radio usage occurs on other radio channels.
+Non-dispatching MPD and FEMS radio usage occur on other radio channels.